lamiabelhadj/cows_welfare_internship/README.md

 > Contains all experiments and model prototypes, each with multiple versions and parameter trials.

 #### 🔹 **Random Forest/**
-- Different configurations for max depth, estimators, and class weighting.
 - Validation runs on multiple dataset splits.
-- Feature importance extraction trials.

 #### 🔹 **XG_Boost/**
-- Parameter sweeps (learning rate, max depth, gamma, and scale_pos_weight).
-- Early performance benchmarking across all datasets.
+- Verification of performance across all datasets.

 #### 🔹 **LightGBM/**
-- Comparative tests with early stopping, categorical encoding, and tuned learning rates.
-- Exploratory use of augmented vs non-augmented datasets.
+- Verification of performance across all datasets.

 #### 🔹 **MLP_non_augmented/**
-- Multiple network depths (2 to 4 layers), dropout variations, and activation functions.
+- Multiple network depths (2 to 3 layers), dropout variations, and activation functions.
 - Optimizer trials (Adam, AdamW, RMSprop) with different schedulers (StepLR, OneCycleLR).
 - Baseline vs tuned hyperparameter versions.